Who we are

 Since then Edukid has realised this is a world issue and a key component to tackling poverty.

-A child that recieves an education in the developing world will live on average 7 years longer.
+A child that receives an education in the developing world will live on average 7 years longer.

 Edukid now helps hundreds of children in Asia, Africa, and The Middle East.